 Door County’s knives are made the old fashioned way.
 Ric starts by heating a stack of tack-welded steel inside his forge, using a light coat of flux to remove impurities from the metal and prevent oxidation.
-“If you have clean, hot metal, all you have to do is have it touch and it bonds,” Ric says.
+“If you have clean, hot metal, all you have to do is have it touch and it bonds,” Ric said.
 Under blows from the shop’s 230-pound air hammer, the red hot steel plates form a permanent bond that will endure years of use without fatigue.

 dull-orange before rapid quenching in a bucket of oil.
-“That makes the steel hard, but it’s brittle,” Ric says, “and it's bad to leave that alone, so we reheat it to a lesser temperature.
+“That makes the steel hard, but it’s brittle,” Ric said, “and it's bad to leave that alone, so we reheat it to a lesser temperature.
 That's called tempering.”

 After tempering, the blade will have the hardness necessary to hold a sharp edge, without sacrificing the resilience that will hold up over a lifetime of daily use.
 Finally, a round of polishing and etching brings out the layering in the steel.
-“You have to soak it in acid,” Ric tells us.
+“You have to soak it in acid,” Ric said.
 “It really makes the blade pop.
 Then it's ready for prime time.”